scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 can be expressed in Dotty as
 ```
   def symDeco: SymDeco
-  inferred for SymDeco = symDeco
+  implied for SymDeco = symDeco
 ```